deja-consulting/cv/docs/README.md

 [![Travis CI][CI badge image]][CI badge link]

-Scala program that generates and publishes PDFs for the CV of [Deja Consulting].
+Scala program that generates and publishes PDFs for the CV of [Deja Consulting], and also most of the texts of the website.

-No word processor is involved with editing the CV, only changing the code in this repository.
+No word processor is involved with editing the CV and texts, only changing the code in this repository.
-Publishing of the rendered files to [the website][Deja Consulting] happens automatically via a cloud-based build process.
+Publishing of the rendered files and texts to [the website][Deja Consulting] happens automatically via a cloud-based build process.

 Static HTML generator with an attached HTML-to-PDF conversion process, running on [Travis CI].